Degrees & Certifications

 Our bachelor's programs begin in the third year of undergraduate studies.
 Because we do not fully admit students as first-year students (freshmen), all our undergraduate students are technically transfer students—while most transfer from within the University of Michigan, many transfer from external institutions.

-If you wish to become a secondary teacher, you may remain with another unit such as the College of Literature, Science, and the Arts, while completing coursework at the School of Education and earning a recommendation for a Michigan provisional teaching certification.
+If you wish to become a secondary teacher, you may remain with another unit such as the College of Literature, Science, and the Arts, while completing coursework at the Marsal School and earning a recommendation for a Michigan provisional teaching certification.
 Students pursuing certification in music or physical education, however, must remain within their home unit.

 Master of Arts with Teacher Certification